100 St Kilda Road

 The ice cream and Japanese yuzu tarts were also fantastic but the highlight of this platter was by far the green tea churros.
 Light and fluffy and oh-so-omg-cute-and-tiny, they were accompanied by a velvety milk chocolate sauce and red bean dip both of which were lovely, but the churros were insanely delicious on their own.

 Our dinner at Saké was akin to a fun Shinkansen ride through the extensive menu, with heaps of corners to keep us on the edge of our seats.
-Sure, there were a few little elements from several dishes that I was too keen on, but it was overall a fantastic experience especially with the top service we received during the night.
+Sure, there were a few little elements from several dishes that I wasn’t too keen on, but it was overall a fantastic experience especially with the top service we received during the night.
 Definitely one to return to, if just for those green tea churros.